 Alternatively, software written as a product to be sold to multiple customers or written to be used for more than one application is typically configurable to some extent, so that each user/customer/corporation can use a singe version of software for the purposes at hand.

 Now I would like to introduce the concept of "Productization".
 The larger the code base, the more important and critical the concept becomes.
 At the first sign of change, the code should NOT be forked or duplicated for a new code base.
 The changes need to be introduced so that the software performs both tasks, the old and new.
-Command line arguments and options, configuration files (XML), GUI input and plug-ins are all established concepts which allow a single piece of software to operate in a custom manner based on the purpose assigned by the user.
+Command line arguments and options, configuration files (XML: C++ or Java), GUI input and plug-ins are all established concepts which allow a single piece of software to operate in a custom manner based on the purpose assigned by the user.
 Could you imagine the number of versions of the UNIX sort command which would exist if the command line options were not available.
 C preprocessor #defines and choices of header files can also be used, but this is the last choice as it results in multiple and different executables.
 The C preprocessor directives are perfectly acceptable when supporting multiple hardware architectures as target compilation is required.
 One should accommodate multiple operating systems by using cross platform API's where possible. (i.e. GTK, STL) Platform specific API's should be encapsulated in as few interfaces as possible thus allowing for a simple substitution of interface classes or use of a compiler directive to use a different library.